matuteiglesias/journal/content/JobMarket/2024-01-23_Developed_Python_scripts_for_job_search_automation.md

 - Described a [[Python]] function for generating Indeed job search URLs based on specified roles and locations, with examples for Buenos Aires and Florianópolis.

 ### Achievements
-- Successfully created scripts for automating job search tasks using [[Python]], including web search [[automation]], domain extraction, and DataFrame creation.
+- Successfully created scripts for automating job search tasks using [[Python]], including web search automation, domain extraction, and DataFrame creation.

 ### Pending Tasks
 - Further testing and refinement of the scripts to ensure robustness and compliance with ethical web scraping practices.